Table of contents of the article:

 About CloudFlare

-Cloudflare is a brand in turmoil in the CDN sector Content Delivery Network, for its ability to offer advanced performance capabilities and robust security features.
-It is basically a reverse proxy and its infrastructure is built from scratch, without any legacy systems.
-It was originally supposed to function as a security system to keep scammers away from your website and prevent them from collecting emails.
-Their global infrastructure and algorithm offer advanced security systems along with improved performance.
-Machine Learning integration with Cloudflare infrastructure allows you to constantly learn, adapt and integrate to meet the advanced needs of the ever-changing technical landscape.
+Cloudflare is a fast-growing brand in the CDN ( Content Delivery Network) industry, offering advanced performance and robust security features.
+It's essentially a reverse proxy, and its infrastructure is built from the ground up, without any legacy systems.
+It was originally intended to function as a security system to keep scammers away from your website and prevent them from harvesting emails.
+Their global infrastructure and algorithms offer advanced security systems along with improved performance.
+Machine learning integration with Cloudflare's infrastructure allows it to constantly learn, adapt, and integrate to meet the advanced needs of the ever-evolving technical landscape.

 What's the story of Cloudflare?